Formula 1’s Most Preventable Death Could’ve Been Stopped by Simple Fire Safety Changes

 By 1971, Williamson was competing in Formula 3, the third tier of open-wheel racing.
 After a successful first season on the circuit, he jumped to Formula 2 the next year.
 Williamson won the British Formula 3 Championship titles in 1971 and 1972.
 In 1973, he joined the top level of open-wheel racing: Formula 1.

 Williamson’s death in 1973 was preventable

 Twisted Sifter recalls the 1973 death of Williamson at the Dutch Grand Prix at the Zandvoort.
 Formula 1 had taken the previous year off to make “extensive safety upgrades” to the track, including new asphalt.
 This included installing barriers and building a new race control tower.
 It was just Williamson’s second Grand Prix race.
-Unfortunately it became his last.
+Unfortunately, it became his last.

-Fellow driver David Purley ran over to try to assist Williamson but could not turn the car over.
+Fellow driver David Purley ran over to assist Williamson but could not turn the car over.
 Some people, including other drivers, saw Purley standing outside the car.
-They thought he was the vehicle’s driver who had safely exited after the crash.
+They thought he was the vehicle’s driver who safely exited after the crash.
 The fire marshals on the corner were poorly trained and equipped, with Purley using the only fire extinguisher to try to put out the flames.

 The aftermath of Williamson’s death